This website provides comprehensive information about how charities and donors are taxed in the UK.

 - • If you have not (yet) bought the book associated with this site, Taxation of Charities and Nonprofit Organisations, you may register for a free one day trial.
 There is no charge for a one day trial, but if you find the site useful, and wish to express support or thanks, the authors invite you to make a donation to the charity Water Aid.

-Users may also contribute to the text or correct slips or errors, and if you see anything that needs correcting or expanding, please do.
+Registered users may also contribute to the text, and if you see anything that needs correcting or expanding, please do.
 A copy of the next edition of our book will be given to the user who makes the most edits.
 User contributions are reviewed by Mary Ashley.